tsjdev-apps/meetup-azurefunctions-demos/README.md

 To be able to run the sample locally on your machine you need to clone the repo and add a file `local.settings.json` in the root path of the project.

-Than you need to provide data like shown in the following structure:
+Than you need to provide data like shown in the following structure if your are using v1 of the runtime:

 ```json
 {